 A lot of people think that photography disconnects the viewer from the world, imagining for instance the person holding their phone at a concert, but I think often it’s the opposite.
 Practicing photography compels you to ponder what is meaningful and beautiful in your surroundings.
 Once you gain this aesthetic self-discovery, it stays with you forever.
 This I think is what Dorothea meant.

 If you are motivated, you may become so dissatisfied with your environment that you decide to remake it more beautifully.
-With photography, at the simplest this happens all the time, usually when you want to take a picture of something and the background is incredibly messy so you decide to pick up!
+With daily photography, this may happen often, usually when you want to take a picture of something and the background is incredibly messy so you decide to pick up!
 So its a great excuse to keep a cleaner house, but I think it will also permanently sharpen your attention.

 Learning to be on the lookout for beautiful things is a way of contesting the relentlessly rationalistic view of the world that surrounds us.
 Just as we produce thoughts by talking things over, we produce memories by composing them and reflecting.
 By taking lots of photos you may come to find more things you cherish.

 That’s all I have time for.
 I hope I have not written too quickly.
-Soon (sometime this week) I’ll write how I edit photos before posting, which I hope is easy to follow, and will try to answer any questions.
+Soon I’ll write how I edit photos before posting, which I hope is easy to follow. (edit: the second part is now up, here)

 Goodbye for now.